-OFMB Budget
+OFMB Budget Contract Development and Control

-B. Legal Sufficiency:
+3. Legal Sufficiency:

-Contract Development and Contr

 Assistant County Attorney

 C. Other Department Review:

 This summary is not to be used as a basis for payment.
-Page 2 of 7

 The South County Governmental Center is located on the east side of Congress Avenue, south of West Atlantic Avenue.
 The property is generally located west of, and adjacent to, the CSX Railroad and Interstate 95.
 The property is +24.58 acres is size and currently supports existing governmental services uses and a Tri-Rail Park and Ride parking lot with access to a Tri-Rail Station to the east.
 Existing governmental services uses include satellite offices for the Board of County Commissioners (BCC), Facilities Management, Planning, Zoning and Building, Sheriff's Office, Supervisor of Elections, Tax Collector and Property Appraiser offices.
 Facilities for the Palm Beach County Health Department are also located on County Property.
 There is an existing communications tower and fleet services, including a fueling facility and maintenance facility.